particle-iot/docs/src/content/datasheets/asset-tracking/tracker-one.md

 The **LiPo** connector.
 This is typically used with a LiPo battery.

-### USB connectors
+### USB connector

-There are two USB connectors on the carrier board, however you most commonly will only use the **MCU USB** connector.

-The **MCU USB** connector is connected to the nRF52 MCU and can be used for Serial debugging, flashing code, and setup by USB.
-It can also power the AssetTracker SoM.
-If using a laptop with a 500 mA USB port, you should also use the LiPo battery.
-With a 2A tablet charger, you can power only by USB.

-The **GNSS USB** connector is connected to the u-blox NEO-M8U GNSS.
-It can be used for firmware upgrades or with the u-blox u-center application.
+There is a single USB C connector on the carrier board.
+On the Tracker One, this exits the enclosure and is IP67 rated.

+A set of DIP switches on the carrier board allow this port to be connected to either the MCU (normal) or u-blox GNSS (for firmware updates).
+The normal state is 1-4 OFF and 5-6 ON to connect the USB to the nRF52840.
+To connect the USB-C to the u-blox GNSS, turn 1-4 ON and 5-6 OFF.
+Disconnect the USB-C and the LiPo battery before changing the switch settings.

 ### LED Indicators